xamarin/WebSharp/docs/tutorials/geolocation/README.md

 # Tutorial overview

-This set of tutorials will be presented in muliple short parts.
+This set of tutorials will be presented in multiple short parts.

 At this time WebSharp only includes a very lightweight [DOM Interface](https://github.com/xamarin/WebSharp/tree/master/docs/tutorials/DOM) .
 That does not mean that you can not access other HTML or HTML 5 functionality.
-In this series of multiple short tutorials we will show how you can tap into the other functionality using `ScriptObject`'s and modeling those other API interfaces.
+In this series of multiple short tutorials, we will show how you can tap into the other functionality using `ScriptObject`'s and modeling those other API interfaces.
 By wrapping the HTML functionality in higher-level custom classes we can create a strongly typed interface to build a custom library.

 `Part 1` - The document you are reading now, will focus on quickly generating the application and creating the structure of the application for scripting the `navigator.geolocation` functionality.
 Adding code to interface with the DOM Html Elements and handling the button `click` event.
 Since the focus of this set of tutorials is the scripting interface, the application interface itself will be very minimal.

 [Part 2](./GeolocationAPI.md) - Continuation from `Part 1` with the following:

-* High level view of the Bridge interface that is used by `WebSharp`.
+* High-level view of the Bridge interface that is used by `WebSharp`.
 * Adding a new source module to the project.
 * Incorporating the new source module in our application.
-* Creating the basic singleton code to reference the `navigator,geolocation` object.
+* Creating the basic singleton code to reference the `navigator.geolocation` object.

 [Part 3](./GeolocationAPI_1.md) using the documentation from the [Geolocation API Specification](https://dev.w3.org/geo/api/spec-source.html#navi-geo) we will then focus on the implementation details of our new module.